 Knee pain is one of the most common ailments of people who are obese.
 This is because each pound of weight equals four pounds of stress on the knee joints.
 In addition to increasing the likelihood of inflammation, it also increases the risk of developing osteoarthritis (which in itself can cause swelling, as explained below).

 This type of arthritis occurs when stress on the joints causes the cartilage to break down.
 When this happens, the reduced amount of cushioning will cause pain when moving your knee.
 It also increases the risk of developing bone spurs.
 It is more likely to happen to people who have occupations where they regularly have to kneel, bend down, and lift heavy weight.
 It’s also more likely to happen in women and in people of advanced age.
 It’s often accompanied by a cracking sound upon bending the knee.

 5. Rheumatoid arthritis

 Rheumatoid arthritis occurs when your own immune system attacks the tissues around your joints.
 In addition to joint pain, a person suffering from it typically experiences fatigue and fever.
-Smoking, obesity, and having a family history of rheumatoid arthritis increases the chances of developing it.
+Smoking, obesity, and having a family history of rheumatoid arthritis increase the chances of developing it.
 While there is no cure for it, your doctor may recommend physical therapy exercises that will aid in keeping your knee joints flexible.